Here is everything you need to know about UYEGP

 The Unemployed Youth Employment Generation Programme (UYEGP) is a flagship scheme introduced by the Micro, Small and Medium Enterprises Department of the Government of Tamil Nadu.

-Through UYEGP, the TN government aims to reduce employment by facilitating financing solutions to promote self-employment.
-This would also help prevent mass migration from rural to other areas to look for better income and tackle problems arising from unemployment.
+Through UYEGP, the TN government aims to wipe out the menace of unemployment in the young population of the economically and socially weaker sections.
+This would also help prevent mass migration from rural to urban areas to look for better income and tackle problems arising from unemployment.

 The subsidy provided by the state government generally amounts to 25% of the project cost of starting a manufacturing, services, or business enterprise.